Yossi Dagan at conference

 דגן עם מחוקקיםצילום: מועצה אזורית שומרון

-Representative Mindy McAlindon thanked Dagan for the collaboration and emphasized the importance of the law: "It is a great honor to host Yossi Dagan here and present this bill.
+Representative Mindy McAlindon thanked Dagan for his strong advocacy of the Biblical Heartland and emphasized the importance of the law: "It is a great honor to host Yossi Dagan here and present this bill.
 The West Bank is a political term.
 The land is defined by the biblical term and the historical names of Judea and Samaria.
 I think that if we look at the latest archaeological findings, we will find proof that the Jewish people were there 1,500 years before the Palestinian people appeared.
 Therefore, I believe this bill is certainly a statement, and we want to support our partners in this.
 It is very important to pass this as a model policy.
 One of the reasons is that once we have ALEC's approval, many states will be able to adopt this policy, present it in their legislatures, and hopefully pass it so that we can get all 50 states to stand behind the historical and biblical name of Judea and Samaria instead of the political term 'West Bank.'
 It is a great honor to be here with the head of the council, Dagan, who is speaking about this topic and clarifying to people what is happening in Judea and Samaria and the impact this has."

 The law presented at the conference marks the beginning of the effort: About a month and a half ago, Arkansas became the first state in the U.S. to enact an official law that mandates the use of "Judea and Samaria" in all government documents - not "the West Bank."

-The law was born out of cooperation between legislator McAlindon and Dagan.
-This move is a direct continuation of a federal bill proposed by the Judea and Samaria Lobby in Congress, initiated by Congresswoman Claudia Tenney with Dagan, and joined by over 20 other members of Congress.
+It is a direct continuation of a federal bill proposed by the Judea and Samaria Lobby in Congress, initiated by Congresswoman Claudia Tenney with Dagan, and joined by over 20 other members of Congress.
 Recently, Congressman Brian Mast, chairman of the Foreign Affairs Committee, declared that the committee would also adopt only the historical names.